 Passing the CTEL exam will be an important step in your career development, and as such preparation for the exam should not be taken lightly.
 In order to properly prepare for the test, you will need the right materials, resources and habits.
 The following study tips will help CTEL test-takers achieve their desired results.

-You’re only as good as your study guide – so make sure you have a good one.
-The CTC offers a free CTEL study guide on their website with basic information on what to expect from the test, as well as sample questions for each section, but you will likely want to supplement with an additional study guide as well.
+You’re only as good as your study guide—so make sure you have good study materials.
+The CTC offers a free CTEL study guide on their website with basic information on what to expect from the test, as well as practice questions for each section, but you will likely want to supplement with an additional study guide as well.
 Investing in a thorough study guide will help you focus on the various skill sets, knowledge and phrasing within the exam.

 2. Understand concepts and application.

 Memorization will only take you so far in your studies.
 In order to pass the CTEL exam, you will need to have a deeper understanding of the concepts and be able to apply them.
-This will certainly be necessary for the essay portion, where you will be required to clearly discuss and illustrate concepts, but even the multiple-choice questions will require critical thinking and application of learned theories in order to answer correctly.
+This will certainly be necessary for the CTEL exam essay questions, where you will be required to clearly discuss and illustrate concepts, but even the multiple-choice questions will require critical thinking and application of learned theories in order to answer correctly.
 As you study, don’t just focus on memorization but incorporate application into your study routines as well.
-For example, once you’ve finished a lesson, test yourself by trying to explain the lesson – using real-life examples – as if you were teaching the lesson to a classroom of students.
+For example, once you’ve finished a lesson, test yourself by trying to explain the lesson—using real-life examples—as if you were teaching the lesson to a classroom of students.

-Practice tests are a good way to incorporate application into your study routines.
+The CTEL practice test is a good way to incorporate application into your study routines.
 Practice tests will help you identify areas that require additional attention and improvement.
-Many study guides include practice material, but you can also find free questions online.
+Many study guides include practice material, but you can also find a CTEL study guide for free, as well as free questions online.
 When you test yourself, be sure to simulate real test conditions.
 Complete the entire test in one sitting, and time yourself, allotting the actual amounts of time that will be given for each part of the exam.
+Make sure to take time to study and answer the CTEL practice test essay questions and utilize flash cards if they help.
 With continued practice, students find that they are better prepared for the time requirements of the test come the actual test day.
 When initially attempting to understand a new area during study, a timer may be counter-productive.
 Take the time you need then to learn and review the material at your own pace.

 4. Study over time.

-Students that plan and follow a study regimen prior to test day find significant improvement in results and feel more confident during the day of the CTEL® exam.
-For more study tips and information on developing a regimen, see the blog post “Smart Study Habits for a New Year.”
+Students that plan and follow a study regimen prior to test day may find significant improvement in results and feel more confident during the day of the CTEL exam.
+Interested in getting your CTEL/CLAD certification?
+Contact an Alliant admissions counselor to learn more about this online certification program.